cdent/placedock/README.md

   the placement service under [uwsgi](https://uwsgi-docs.readthedocs.io/) using the `http` protocol, exposed over port 80.
 Copied into the container.
-* `shared/etc/nova/nova.conf`: bare minimum configuration file
+* `shared/etc/placement/placement.conf`: bare minimum configuration file
-  (named `nova` while placement is still a part of that) with some values as template variables.
+  with some values as template variables.
 Copied into the container.
-* `startup.sh`: A script that runs when the container starts to satisfy the templated vars in nova.conf, optionally sync the database, and start the uwsgi server.
+* `startup.sh`: A script that runs when the container starts to satisfy the templated vars in placement.conf, optionally sync the database, and start the uwsgi server.
 Copied into the container.
 * `sync.py`: A python script that runs the database migrations for the tables used by placement.
 Copied into the container.